 Active coverage

 You can find the full benefits response shape in the Real-Time Eligibility Check and Insurance Discovery Check API references.
-This documentation describes how to use the benefits response to determine the patient’s active coverage, plan details, and specific benefits.
+This documentation describes how to use the eligibility response to determine the patient's active coverage, plan details, and specific benefits.

 When is the patient eligible for benefits?